Drupal

 Mapping the Workflow

-For migrated projects, you'll see labels like Status: Active, Priority: Normal, or Category: Task.
-This shift gives project maintainers more autonomy to define their own internal workflows while maintaining a recognizable structure for the community.
+Migrated projects now use labels like Status: Active, Priority: Normal, or Category: Task.
+This gives maintainers more autonomy to define their own workflows while keeping a recognizable structure for the community.

 - Drupal.org (Legacy)